Didier Lamkel Zé: Loan to Dunajská Streda

 On 6 September 2021, Lamkel Zé signed a one-year loan with Fortuna Liga club Dunajská Streda.

 Loan to Khimki

 On 7 February 2022, Lamkel Zé joined Russian Premier League club Khimki on loan.
 The loan was terminated early due to the Russian invasion of Ukraine.

 Loan to Metz

 According to the special rules introduced by FIFA due to the war, foreign players with Russian clubs were allowed to sign a short-term contract with non-Russian clubs outside of the transfer window.
 On 1 April 2022, Lamkel Zé moved to Metz on loan under those conditions.

 Kortrijk

 On 23 August 2022, Lamkel Zé signed a three-year contract with Kortrijk.

+Hatayspor

+On 8 August 2023 he signed a 2-year contract with Süper Lig club Hatayspor.

+Sint-Truiden

+On 8 January 2025, Lamkel Zé signed with Sint-Truiden in Belgium.